-RAID borehole preservation: RAID is expected to produce ~40 boreholes over the course of the project.
+RAID borehole preservation: RAID has the potential to create many deep boreholes over a number of years.
 Preserving every RAID borehole indefinitely is impractical.
 The RAID project, with borehole logging scientists, will need to determine the scope of preservation efforts.
 The number of holes to preserve, the priority of holes and the duration of the effort will need to be weighed against cost and logistics.

 Borehole preservation effort could be separated into short-term (<5 years) and long-term time horizons.
-Preservation of each RAID borehole for 3-5 years will allow for repeat measurements, particularly in studies of borehole temperature and deformation.
-Uncased and underbalanced boreholes could be of interest for deformation studies, although removal of the casing and fluid head will limit the lifetime of the borehole to a few years.
+Preservation of each RAID borehole for 3 - 5 years will allow for repeat measurements, particularly in studies of borehole temperature and deformation.
+Uncased and under-balanced boreholes could be of interest for deformation studies, although removal of the casing and fluid head will limit the lifetime of the borehole to a few years.

-RAID should also select a subset of holes for long-term preservation, to serve as observatories and to allow for future technology developments.
-Preservation would require leaving a sturdy casing in place, maintaining and periodically extending the casing above the snow surface, and removal of ice plugs when necessary.
-Holes near ice divides holes could be kept open for decades in principle.
+RAID should also select a subset of holes for preservation, long-term to serve as observatories and to allow for future technology developments.
+Preservation would require leaving a sturdy casing in place, maintaining, and periodically extending the casing above the snow surface, as well as removal of ice plugs when necessary.
+Holes near ice divides could be kept open for decades in principle.
 In off-axis zones, shearing could severely limit borehole lifetime and closure may occur at discrete depths.
 In higher accumulation areas, it may be possible to use an extended casing supported by a lightweight tower to relieve maintenance effort.
 Qualifying tools (borehole diameter, inclination/trajectory, camera) could be useful for assessing borehole condition prior to fielding a more substantial logging mission.
 Holes selected for long-term preservation would likely be chosen to form a geographically diverse set.

 1.4 Borehole qualifying: IDDO does not currently maintain logging tools for verifying borehole parameters such as inclination, diameter, depth, roundness, temperature, etc. There is growing consensus in the logging community that IDDO should develop this capability.
 A hole qualifying system could be deployed each season as a hole is drilled or upon hole completion.
 The information provided by such a logging system could be crucially important for drillers, particularly for drills with little or no down-hole sensing capacity, such as the Intermediate Depth Drill or the RAID.
-These logging measurements could also provide a baseline for longer term borehole deformation studies.
+These logging measurements could also provide a baseline for longer-term borehole deformation studies.